powerpuffpenguin/webpctv/README.md

 # what is webpctv

-[webpc](https://github.com/powerpuffpenguin/webpc) is an open source remote program that I developed.
+[webpc](https://github.com/powerpuffpenguin/webpc) is an open source remote control program that I developed.
 One of the functions included is to play the video on the controlled end online.

 So I thought that it would be a good idea to use webpc as an online video source, and then use the remote control to play the high-definition video provided by webpc on the TV in the living room, so I developed webpctv, which has only one function.
 Play the video provided by the webpc on the smart TV and record the playback history so that you can continue to watch the unfinished video next time.